You Don’t Have to Give Explanations

 Ahead of this is always “self-interest”, the need to know ourselves and act according to our own principles and values, while respecting those around us.

-The act of explaining is necessary in certain cases when our decisions affect other people, but taking on responsibilities goes hand in hand with the ability to know how to act and make decisions without having to justify what we do to others.
+The act of giving explanations is necessary in certain cases when our decisions affect other people.
+But taking on responsibilities goes hand in hand with the ability to know how to act and make decisions without having to justify what we do to others.

-We know that we spend our lives giving explanations for everything, so this time we’d like to invite you to reflect on that.
+We know that we spend our lives giving explanations for everything.
+Therefore, this time we’d like to invite you to reflect on that.

 When giving explanations becomes a habit